 What is Open Adoption?

-Open adoption is a kind of family relationship.
-It is an agreement or commitment that the birth family and adoptive family make to each other and to the child.
-It is a commitment to be part of each other's lives.
+Open adoption is a kind of family formation.
+It is an agreement and commitment that the birth family and adoptive family make to each other and to the child.
+It is a commitment to be part of each other's lives on an ongoing basis.

 It’s like a marriage in some ways.
 When two people marry, they are joining with each other and they are joining their families.
 In open adoption, the adoptive family is joined with the birth family through the child.

 Because the child is too young to do this, it is up to the adults to maintain the relationship with one another.
-So the adoptive and birth parents make a commitment to one another so the child will be able to have connections with all members of his families.
+So the adoptive and birth parents make a commitment to one another for the child to have connections with members of his birth and adoptive families.

 Open Adoption Relationships: